Understanding What Type of Residential Home Your Loved One Needs

 Care types supported:

-- Degenerative healthcare conditions - Degeneration refers to the process by which tissues deteriorate and lose their ability to function, it is part and parcel of growing older.
-Elderly people often grow frail due to the degeneration process that occurs in their bodies.
-Hearing & sight loss are common degenerative conditions.
+• Degenerative healthcare conditions - Degeneration refers to the process by which tissues deteriorate and lose their ability to function; it is an inherent part of ageing.
+Elderly people often become frail due to the degeneration process occurring in their bodies.
+Hearing and sight loss are common degenerative conditions.

 Care types that might be supported:

-- Wound dressing - Most wounds will require the care of a Nurse for dressing, depending on the frequency of dressings some residential homes may be happy to work with the District Nursing team to meet this care requirement.
+• Wound dressing - Most wounds will require a Nurse's care for dressing.
+Depending on how often dressings are needed, some residential homes may collaborate with the District Nursing team to fulfill this care requirement.

 Residential Dementia Care Home

-A residential dementia care home has the same features as a residential care home, but will have adaptions to make the home more comfortable for those living with dementia.
-For instance, they may have signs on the walls and will definitely have staff who are trained in caring for people who have dementia.
+A residential dementia care home has the same features as a residential care home, but will have adaptations to make it more comfortable for those living with dementia.
+For instance, it may have signs on the walls and will definitely have staff who are trained in caring for people with dementia.

 Nursing Home